jenzuffer/test_assignment_4/README.md

      ofte den ville køre en metode f. eks.

      * How do you specify how many times a mock should be called?
-      * times nævner ikke hvor ofte den skal køre men tjekker istedet hvor ofte den egentlig har kørt.
+      * times nævner ikke hvor ofte den skal køre men tjekker istedet hvor ofte den egentlig har kørt. (verify(class, times(2)).method();)

+     * How do you use a predicate to verify the properties of the arguments given to a call to the mock?
+      *